 It is noted that the funds anticipated to be spent in the future years are estimated and will be refined as the project progresses and additional lease agreements are executed.

-It is expected that legislative approval for \$16,750,000 will be sought in fall 2023 to fund the projects planned for 2024 to 2025, which include the West Entry Pump Station Upgrade and MBLS Pump Station Upgrades
+It is expected that legislative approval for \$9,500,000 will be sought in Fall 2023 to fund the West Entry Pump Station Upgrade project.